Directed by Richard Lester

 Released June 1983

 In a way this film is the opposite of Superman: The Movie.
-As I said in my review of that, it often feels like it’s blasphemous to criticize any part of it, you’re just supposed to praise it for everything it got right.
+As I said in my review of that film, it often feels like it’s blasphemous to criticize any part of it, you’re just supposed to praise it for everything it got right.
 Well, with Superman 3, it feels like it’s blasphemous to say anything nice about it.
 You’re just supposed to say that it’s terrible.
 Now I’ve rewatched it for this series of Superman film reviews (leading up to Man of Steel) and I have to be honest and say…it’s not that bad.

 Yes, I know I’m risking all of my credibility here by saying that, so please hear me out.

 This is often just remembered as that Superman movie with Richard Pryor in it.
 Pryor played Gus Gorman, a below-average guy who can’t hold a steady job.
 On impulse he takes a computer programming course and discovers that he’s some kind of computer prodigy.
 I should note that this is 1983, when the majority of the public had no experience with computers.
 Microsoft and Apple were both little private companies, and hadn’t even released Windows or the Mac yet.
 Things like laptops, smartphones, tablets, and the internet would have seemed like science fiction back then.
 Hollywood writers didn’t know anything about computers either, and so they were treated in fiction like magical objects that could accomplish pretty much anything if the person using it was smart enough.
 The film WARGAMES, where a high school kid accidentally hacks into a military computer and almost starts a nuclear war, was released a week before this film.
 And two years later John Hughes would release the film Weird Science, where a couple of teenagers use a computer to create an actual living woman, who also has super powers.
+Compared to those film, this one is probably the most realistic in terms of how it portrays the use of computers.

 Gus gets a job working for a millionaire named Ross Webster (played by Robert Vaughn) and quickly uses his newfound computer skills to embezzle thousands of dollars from the company (in a scheme that was put to much better use 16 years later in Mike Judge’s film Office Space), and then is immediately caught by Webster, who decides to blackmail Gus into helping him commit various crimes.
-First he has Gus hack into a computer that controls a weather satellite to cause a storm to damage some Colombian coffee bean crops (because weather satellites got not only predict the weather, but also create and control the weather, as long as you have the right computer…).
+First he has Gus hack into a computer that controls a weather satellite to cause a storm to damage some Colombian coffee bean crops (because weather satellites can not only predict the weather, but also create and control the weather, as long as you have the right computer…).
 But Superman saves the crops by drying them off with his heat vision.
 So Ross orders Gus to create some Kryptonite that Ross can use against Superman.
 The version that Gus creates isn’t lethal, because Ross couldn’t figure out the entire ingredients that make up Kryptonite, but it does affect Superman.
 But I’ll get to that later.
 The next big step is that Ross uses Gus’ blueprints to design the most powerful computer ever, which could be used to control the world.
 And, of course, this computer is huge, taking up an entire cave, because we all know that the bigger a computer is, the more powerful it is, right?

 Yes, that whole story is played with far too much slapstick comedy.
 Ross, who seemed like an early model for the evil corporate raider version of Lex Luthor that would appear in the Superman comics three years later, never seems particularly